courtiol/judsound/README.md

 This is a big issue if you listen to music tracks (e.g., guided meditation) as a mean to put yourself back to sleep.

-Also, you may want to consider that phones should not enter bed rooms.
+Also, you may want to consider that phones should not enter bedrooms.

 ## Specificities